isc-projects/kea/doc/sphinx/arm/ddns.rst

 Statistics are divided in three groups: Name Change Request, DNS update and per TSIG key DNS updates.
-If the statistics of the first two groups are cummulative, i.e. not affected by configuration change or reload, per key statistics are reset to 0 when the underlying object is (re)created.
+If the statistics of the first two groups are cumulative, i.e. not affected by configuration change or reload, per key statistics are reset to 0 when the underlying object is (re)created.